-The Admissions Professional’s Glossary
+The Admission Professional’s Glossary

 If you’re relatively new to the world of admissions, you may be a little confused by all the jargon.
-To help you make sense of it all, we’ve put together this handy glossary of helpful admissions and enrollment terms.
+To help you make sense of it all, we’ve put together this handy glossary of helpful admission and enrollment terms.

 Not to be confused with enrollment, acceptance is the decision that a prospective student is eligible to enroll in a particular school.
 Once a student has been accepted, they can decide whether to enroll or not.
 The period between acceptance and enrollment is critical for relationship management, ensuring a prospect stays engaged with your school.
 Personal engagement is often a major factor in the prospective family’s decision process over where to enroll.